infosec-ucalgary/magpieCTF-2021/README.md

 ![magpieCTF Logo](ctf-logo.png)

 ## Overview
-This repository contains challenges and other resources for magpieCTF 2021 ([magpiectf.ca](https://magpiectf.ca/)).
+This repository contains challenges, writeups, and other resources for magpieCTF 2021 ([magpiectf.ca](https://magpiectf.ca/)).

 Courtesy of the University of Calgary Information Security Club ([infosecucalgary.ca](https://infosecucalgary.ca/)).